 During this period when instruction at UW–Madison is remote, we are here and available to help you achieve success and navigate your academic experience.
-This isn’t the semester that any of us hoped for, but we remain committed to providing you the support needed to be safe, healthy, and successful.
-As the situation continues to evolve, we will keep you updated here, by email, and on social media with resources to take care of yourself and finish the semester strong, together!
+We remain committed to providing you the support needed to be safe, healthy, and successful.
+As the situation continues to evolve, we will keep you updated here, by email, and on social media with resources to take care of yourself and be strong, together!

 If you are looking for information about immigration or travel, please visit the International Student Services FAQs.